jetperch/pyjoulescope_ui/README.md

     export PYTHONPATH={path/to/repos}/pyjoulescope_ui

+To also distribute the UI on macOS, you need to install XCode and then configure node:

+    brew install node
+    npm install

+You will also need to install the signing certificate using Applications/Utilities/Keychain Access.

 ### Option 4: Develop both UI and driver

 If you also want to simultaneously develop the Joulescope UI and the